kazuotani14/EventBasedVisualOdometry/README.md

 # EVO

-Matlab/C++ implementation of Event-Based Multi-View Stereo (mapping half of Event-Based Visual Odometry).
+Matlab/C++ implementation of Event-Based Multi-View Stereo (mapping half of Event-Based Visual Odometry, i.e. using ground truth poses for localization).

 <center>
 <img src="doc/results/office_depth_map_kf1.png" width="400"/>
 </center>

+**Note**: After we worked on this project, the authors of the paper published [source code for EMVS](https://github.com/uzh-rpg/rpg_emvs).
+They have also compiled a helpful [list of resources for event-based vision](https://github.com/uzh-rpg/event-based_vision_resources).

 ### Prerequisites